 As a storage minded person I wanted to get the “ultimate” storage setup for what was possible!
 Turns out the X870e chipset has some quirks to take into account!
 Let’s go through it including some benchmarks for the Samsung 9100 PRO and the Samsung 990 Pro!

-If noise is of importance the fan you choose can make a big difference.
+If noise is of importance the PC fan you choose can make a big difference.
 Choosing a higher quality fan is much more about noise then it is how effective it is at removing heat!
+A cheap fan can also remove a lot of heat but a high-quality one can do it without making a lot of extra noise.

-For this build I have actually deviated from my all-time favorite Noctua!
+For this build I have actually deviated from my all-time favorite Noctua for the CPU cooler!
 But why do I always go for Noctua?

 As a case for all 3 nodes I’ve gone with a Jonsbo N3, I really like the form factor of this case!
 I have however changed some things about here, below are the modifications I’d suggest.